 Newspapers journalists who write their articles as if they’d rather be writing cheap detective novels.
-I don’t want to read a description of how the cigarette smoke encircled the head of the interviewee, I want news facts and I want them to be presented to me in an unbiased fashion.
+I don’t want to read a description of how the cigarette smoke encircled the head of the interviewee, I want facts and I want them to be presented to me in an unbiased fashion.

 Manufacturers’ tendency to use as much wrapping material for their products as possible.
 Doesn’t the term waste reduction mean anything to them?

 Nature documentaries that contain more humans than other animals.
 I see enough humans on TV as it is, thank you very much!

 My neighbors’ tendency to slam doors.
 I would really appreciate it if they’d find themselves a pastime that produces fewer decibels.

 The dirty looks that some strangers give me when I say hi to them.
 Sometimes it makes me want to say to them: “No, I didn’t threaten to harm you.
 I was being polite and friendly.
 YOU should try it sometime!”